zero-waste/say-no-to-plastic/readme.md

 # End of year review
-Pledge to keep everything that doesn't biodegrade nor is recyclable in your area or office.
+Pledge to keep everything that is neither biodegradable nor recyclable in your area or office.
 This is my last nine month's worth.

 Clockwise from top left: